see high-dose rate (or temporary) brachytherapy.

 a doctor who specializes in diseases of the blood and blood-forming tissues.

 a collection of blood outside a blood vessel caused by a leak or an injury.
 A bruise is an example of a hematoma.

-procedure used to restock the bone marrow when it has been destroyed by chemotherapy, radiation, or disease.
+procedure used to restock the stem cells in the bone marrow when it has been destroyed by chemotherapy, radiation, or disease.
 Stem cells can be taken from bone marrow or circulating (peripheral) blood to be transfused into the patient.
-Stem cells may be the patient’s own (autologous), or may come from someone else (allogeneic).
-Allogeneic stem cell transplants can come from a matched donor or from the banked umbilical cord blood of a newborn.
+Stem cells may be the patient’s own (autologous), or may come from someone else (allogeneic), such as a matched donor or the banked umbilical cord blood of a newborn.
 See also autologous stem cell transplant, allogeneic stem cell transplant, bone marrow, stem cells.

 blood in the urine.

 the protein in red blood cells that carries oxygen, which is often measured as part of a complete blood count.
 Hemoglobin can get very low in people with cancer, either as a result of problems from the cancer itself (such as bleeding) or from treatments such as chemotherapy.
 Normal ranges vary by lab, but typically are around 12-18 gm/dL.

 enlarged or swollen veins inside the rectum or colon.
 They don’t cause cancer or become cancer, but they can cause pain, itching, and irritation.
 They can also cause slight bleeding, which can result in a positive fecal occult blood test or fecal immunochemical test even when no cancer is present.
 See also colon, colorectal cancer screening, fecal immunochemical test, fecal occult blood test, rectum.

 having to do with the liver.

 cancer caused by an inherited gene mutation (about 5% to 10% of all cancers).
 See also hereditary cancer syndrome, inherited disease, mutation.